-- B Impact Assessment[TM] of B Lab;
+- B Impact AssessmentTM of B Lab;

 - Impact Profile;

 - Benefit Corporation legal framework;

 - Materiality and GRI standards; and

 - SDGs of the UN (United Nations) and the SDG action manager from UNGC and B Lab.

 To achieve our societal goals, it is crucial that this approach to business is an integral part of the very structure and core of the business.
 Our primary initiatives to deliver against this point of view are:

 - Core business and strategy: In 2018, we built a strategic plan fully dedicated to sustainability, pinpointing the areas in which Chiesi would intentionally seek to increase its positive impact in the years to come.
 In 2020, we merged this process with the core business strategy.
-This enabled us to apply the shared value perspective and to consider impact-related considerations in everyday decisions which each function and affiliate will make now, and in the future; - We believe that every good decision should be data driven.
-To do so, based on the above-mentioned frameworks on the above-mentioned frameworks, we support impact measurements with a structured and rigorous internal process for ESG data gathering.
-The process is now fully digital and will be further complemented by a new integrated tool to collect and manage ESG data worldwide;
+This enabled us to apply the shared value perspective and to consider impact-related considerations in everyday decisions which each function and affiliate will make now, and in the future; - Good impact, good decision, good data: We believe that every good decision should be data driven.
+To do so, based on the above-mentioned frameworks, we support impact measurements with a structured and rigorous internal process for ESG data gathering.
+The process is now fully digital and will be further complemented by a new integrated tool to collect and manage ESG data worldwide; - Enterprise Risk management (ERM): In 2018, we started a comprehensive ERM approach to have a unified risk management process for the Group.
+After a twoyear set up and coordination process, in